anhduc114/LTalk/README.md

 # Claude AI Chat
 - Claude is **an AI assistant (i.e. chatbot) developed by Anthropic**.
 It was first released in March 2023, powered by the language model Claude 1.3.
 However, a second version – powered by a language model called Claude 2 – was released in July 2023
+- Anthropic's founders are OpenAI old members
+- Free to use (limited usage)
 # Comparison to ChatGPT
 | Parameters | ChatGPT | Claude 2.1 |
 |---|---|---|